How Do You Calculate The Probability Of An Event

 Events can be classified as either independent or dependent, which affects how their probabilities are calculated when considering multiple events:

 • Independent Events: Two events are independent if the occurrence of one event does not affect the probability of the other event occurring.
-For example, flipping a coin twice – the outcome of the first flip does not influence the outcome of the second flip.
+Here's one way to look at it: flipping a coin twice – the outcome of the first flip does not influence the outcome of the second flip.
 To find the probability of both independent events occurring, you multiply their individual probabilities: P(A and B) = P(A) * P(B)

 Conditional Probability